• Skip to primary navigation

 Share

-This past weekend I tackled my very first concrete DIY project.
-I was kindly reminded of that old saying, “If at first you don’t succeed — try, try again.”
+This was my first concrete DIY project from 2017.
+I didn’t love the process, but I loved the final result.
+It (kindly) reminded me of that old saying, “If at first you don’t succeed—try, try again.”
 And, well, three times is a charm (sigh).

-I have shared a very thorough tutorial below of what I did and lessons learned.
+I have shared a thorough tutorial below of what I did and the lessons I learned.
 Regardless of my frustrations, I’m in love with my tray!

 1″ x 3″ x 8′ Common Board